Background

 Wingham Brush 1980

-Dispossession of the Biripi (or Birpai) People, Traditional Owners of the lands of the Manning River, mid-north coast New South Wales, commenced ca.1830.
-The Biripi resisted; punitive expeditions were undertaken by settlers, and massacres of the original Manning River communities were perpetrated (Ramsland 2001: 26).
-Farmers seized the rich alluvial plains of the river and introduced European modes of agriculture.
-The biodiverse Lowland Subtropical Rainforest of the region was rapidly reduced to scattered remnants by the early decades of the twentieth century.
+Dispossession of the Biripi (or Birpai) People, Traditional Owners of Manning River homelands on the mid-north coast of NSW, commenced ca.1830.
+The Biripi resisted; punitive expeditions were undertaken by settlers, and massacres of the Manning River communities were perpetrated (Ramsland 2001).
+Colonising farmers seized the rich alluvial plains of the river and introduced often inappropriate European modes of agriculture.
+The biodiverse Lowland Subtropical Rainforest of the region was cleared, and rapidly reduced to scattered remnants by the early decades of the twentieth century.

-One remnant was located at Wingham, on the Manning River.
-Known as the Wingham Brush, weeds had established a firm foothold in the nine hectares of rainforest by the 1920s, or possibly earlier.
-In 1980 local resident John Stockard, dedicated environmental repair colleagues, and the New South Wales National Trust commenced a lengthy, arduous and highly successful project to restore the Brush and ‘to keep the ecological processes going’ (Stockard, Pallin undated).
+A nine hectares rainforest remnant that did fortunately survive settler clearing was located on the outskirts of Wingham township, on the Manning River.
+The remnant became known as Wingham Brush.
+Plant species introduced to Australia had established a firm foothold throughout the Brush by the 1920s, particularly climbing vines (see illustration below).
+In 1980 local bush regenerator, John Stockard, fellow workers and the New South Wales National Trust commenced a lengthy, arduous and highly successful project to restore the Brush, ‘to keep the ecological processes going’ (Stockard, Pallin undated).

 Wingham Brush 1937 image courtesy of the State Library of New South Wales